What is cancel culture - and who has been cancelled?

-The term once again became more popular with the #MeToo movement, as public figures such as Harvey Weinstein, Kevin Spacey, Louis C.K and R. Kelly were all “cancelled” due to allegations of sexual abuse.
+The term once again became more widely used with the #MeToo movement, as public figures such as Harvey Weinstein, Kevin Spacey, Louis C.K and R. Kelly were all "cancelled" due to allegations of sexual abuse.

 Since then, cancel culture and "cancelling" have made their way into mainstream vocabulary.
 But while the idea has been around for some years now, the new use of the verb ‘to cancel’ only entered the official Merriam-Webster dictionary earlier this year.

 To be "cancelled" is effectively to be boycotted, with the intent that the person will be ostracised and no longer benefit financially, personally or professionally from their elevated position.

 Some people who have been "cancelled" have gone onto be held accountable for serious crimes, relating to what they were called out for.
 For example, Harvey Weinstein was first "cancelled" following allegations by multiple women published in The New York Times.
 After three years and several further allegations of serious sexual violence, Weinstein was sentenced to 23 years in prison for rape and sexual assault.